Dr Richard Sorger

 About

-My practice-led research explores the notion of embellishment as a spatial and theoretical concept through its relationship with the body, fashion, and dress.
+I completed my PhD in March 2023, and my practice-based research explores the notion of fashion embellishment, primarily the use of sequins, as a spatial and theoretical concept through its relationship with the body, fashion and dress.

-I am the co-author of the fourth edition of Basics Fashion Design; Research and Design for Fashion and the third edition of The Fundamentals of Fashion Design, both for Bloomsbury Publishing.
-The Fundamentals has been translated into six languages and has sold sixteen thousand plus copies worldwide (and counting).
+I am the co-author of the third editions of Basics Fashion Design; Research and Design for Fashion and The Fundamentals of Fashion Design, both for Bloomsbury Publishing.
+The Fundamentals has been translated into six languages and has sold sixteen thousand plus copies worldwide.

 I have been commissioned to produce work by Swarovski, the Victoria and Albert Museum and Andaz Hotel.
 The Victoria and Albert Museum acquired his The Garden of Eden Dress (Spring/Summer 2007) for its permanent fashion collection in 2009.
 He has collaborated with Meadham Kirchhoff (Autumn/Winter 2009), Manolo Blahnik (for Meadham Kirchhoff) and ASOS.